 I can’t resist picking up a few new pieces each season.
 My favourite jackets are always from Moncler.
 I wear either Perfect Moment, Fusalp or Jet Set trousers and I’ve recently fallen in love with Cordova’s cool one pieces in bold colours.
 I love Uniqlo’s heat-tech base layers under more traditional knitwear.
 I adore a Nordic knit and have a collection from JCrew, Boden, Joseph and Gucci.
-Boots are either Sorel or Moon Boots as well as Penelope Chilvers beautiful retro lace up alpine walking boots
+Boots are either Sorel or Moon Boots as well as Penelope Chilvers beautiful retro lace up Alpine walking boots.

 Where is next on your list for a skiing holiday?

-We are heading to the Dolomites again this year, trying a new resort.
+We are heading to the Dolomites again this year, and trying a new resort.
 Last year we went to San Cassiano on the Sellaronda and this year we are going to Alpi di Siusi.
 I’ve never skied in America so Sun Valley in Colorado or Park City in Utah are on my bucket list.

 We may earn a commission if you buy something from any affiliate links on our site.